Spenbert02/FisnarRobotPlugin/readme.md

 Lastly, the development of this plugin was funded by the [McAlpine Research Group](https://sites.google.com/view/mcalpineresearchgroup/home) at the University of Minnesota.

 ## Installation and Initial Setup

+### Download Instructions
+1. [Download and install Cura](https://ultimaker.com/software/ultimaker-cura) to your computer.
+The plugin should function the same regardless of operating system.
-This plugin has been submitted to the [Ultimaker Marketplace](https://marketplace.ultimaker.com/app/cura/plugins) and as of now (8/15/2022) it is under review.
-Until it is accepted, the only way to install it is by packaging it from source.
-Instructions to do so can be found [here](https://community.ultimaker.com/topic/26046-writing-a-custom-cura-package/).
+2. As of now (8/15/2022), the plugin has been submitted to the [Ultimaker Marketplace](https://marketplace.ultimaker.com/app/cura/plugins) and is under review.
+Until it is accepted, it can be installed by downloading the 'FisnarRobotPlugin-v8.1.0.curapackage' file in the 'plugin_download' folder of this repo and dragging it onto an open Cura window.
+Once this plugin is accepted to the Ultimaker Marketplace, it can be downloaded directly from there.

-Once the plugin is accepted, it will be easier to download and a more user-friendly description of how to do so will be provided.
+### Initial Setup
 After installing the plugin, the Fisnar F5200N printer has to be added before the plugin can be used.
 To do so, first navigate to the 'Add Printer' menu as indicated in the picture below.